sriramsridharanvr/spring-boot-multi-tenancy/README.md

-# spring-boot-multi-tenancy
+# Different Multi Tenancy Approaches with Spring Boot
-Multi tenancy approaches with Spring boot
+In this repository, I have tried my hand at creating two different multi tenancy approaches.